bradfriedlander/PcfProvider/README.md

 Some of the CF functions that retrieve PCF information can be emulated using this provider.
 These are still being augmented.

 PowerShell aliases can be used for the commands.
+* Get marketplace and plans.
 ```powershell
 Write-Host "Replacement for 'cf m'"
 Get-Item .\services\*\plans\* | Format-Table
 ```
+* Get all applications.
 ```powershell
 Write-Host "Replacement for 'cf apps' except url"
 Get-ChildItems .\apps | Format-Table
 ```
+* Get all the domains for all organizations.
 ```powershell
 Write-Host "Replacement for 'cf domains' (partial)"
 Get-ChildItem .\organizations\*\domains\* | Format-Table -GroupBy PSParentPath Name
 ```